 Student's \(t\)-Distribution

-In Part 4, we saw that the chi-squared distribution governs sums of squared standard normals, and that the sample variance \(s^2\) satisfies \((n-1)s^2/\sigma^2 \sim \chi^2_{n-1}\).
+On the normal distribution page, we saw that the chi-squared distribution governs sums of squared standard normals, and that the sample variance \(s^2\) satisfies \((n-1)s^2/\sigma^2 \sim \chi^2_{n-1}\).
 A natural question follows: what happens to our inference when we replace the unknown population standard deviation \(\sigma\) with its estimate \(s\)?
 The answer is the Student's \(t\)-distribution, which arises as the ratio of a standard normal to the square root of an independent chi-squared variable divided by its degrees of freedom.

-Definition: Student's \(t\)-Distribution
+Definition: Student's \(t\)-Distribution (location–scale form)

 The key feature of the \(t\)-distribution is its heavy tails: compared to a normal distribution with the same location and scale, the \(t\)-distribution assigns substantially more probability mass to extreme values.
 This makes parameter estimates based on the \(t\)-distribution more robust to outliers.